 Learn something new every day More Info... by email

-The right mattress is an important first step toward preventing neck pain after sleeping.
+The right mattress is an important first step toward preventing neck pain.
 Most experts recommend that a mattress be firm to support the body and prevent the spine from bending out of shape.
 Mattresses that are too soft or sagging can allow the spine to bend as a person is sleeping.
 A firm pillow-top mattress will provide the support that the spine needs, and it will cushion the body and provide added comfort.

-Sleeping on your back is generally considered to be one of the best sleeping positions if neck pain after sleeping is a chronic problem.
-Most people who go to sleep on their backs, however, usually toss and turn during the night, ending up either on their sides or stomachs.
+Sleeping on your back is generally considered to be one of the best sleeping positions if neck pain is a chronic problem.
+Most people who go to sleep on their backs, however, toss and turn during the night, ending up either on their sides or stomachs.
 When sleeping on your side, a pillow that properly aligns the spine, keeping it straight, is considered to be essential.

 I am 36, sleep on the floor, and make an effort to sleep on my back. i keep another pillow just under my upper thighs which seems to stop the back from being at a bit of a tough position, and subconsciously reminds me not to turn on my side.
 If i do turn to the side, it's usually consciously now (and in the morning when i know I'll be getting up soon).

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!